Edentic/puppet-casperjs/README.md

 #CasperJS puppet module for Ubuntu
-Installs and sets-up [CasperJS](http://casperjs.org/) on a Ubuntu box
+Installs and sets-up [CasperJS](http://casperjs.org/) on a Ubuntu box.

 ##Requirements
 - Ubuntu box